ms264556/ruckus_ap_firmware_mod/README.md

 So if your AP is running FSI firmware (e.g. SmartZone 3.6+, ZoneDirector 10.1+, Unleashed 200.7+ or Solo 110+) then you must first install an ISI image (e.g. Solo 104 or 106) before you can install a firmware modded with these tool.

 The included `mksquashfs` and `unsquashfs` tools are the specific version Ruckus uses to create their lzma compressed rootfs images.
-If your AP image is very old (e.g. pre-9.6) then it needs and older squashfs release.
+If your AP image is very old (e.g. pre-9.6) then it needs an older squashfs release.
 I didn't bother getting this to build, sorry.
 If your AP is a newer model (e.g. Rx50) then it needs a newer squashfs release.
-I assume the standard packaged mksquashfs will work, but I haven't tried.
+I assume your distro's standard packaged mksquashfs will work, but I haven't tried.

 ## Sample - modify Solo AP Firmware to enable Wireless Uplink